bmanasie/Manasie-OnlineStore/README.md

 3. Run npm start to start the app.

 Recommended port for Express is 3000 for this app and React runs on 3001 port by default.
+The application can be accessed by - http://localhost:3001/ once all the installation is done successfully